waterway/waterway/README.md

-- 🔭 I’m currently working on breaking stuff for fun and profit
+- 🔭 I’m currently working on Malware Analysis, Forensics and Reverse Engineering
-- 🌱 I’m currently learning Golang, WebAssembly and Reverse Engineering Javascript Engines
+- 🌱 I’m currently learning Golang, WebAssembly and Cryptography
-- 👯 I’m looking to collaborate on Open Source Projects
-- 🤔 I’m looking for help with Machine Learning
 - 📫 How to reach me: http://waterway.github.io/
 - ⛳ Spending my free time on Bug Bounties and CTFs